 From changes in its laws to adopting entirely new formats, the game has always been in a constant state of flux.
 While cricket’s lawmakers and custodians have played their part in evolving the sport with time, there have also been several players along the way who have created their own impact.

 These players have helped change the manner in which the game is approached and their legacy is permanently etched in stone.
 Whether it be introducing a completely new shot with the bat or bringing a fundamental shift in the game, these players are cricket’s greatest innovators.

-As we look back on some of these visionaries of the game, one name that cannot be missed is that of Sir Viv Richards.
+As we look back on some of these visionaries of the game, there is no way to miss out on former Pakistan spinner Saqlain Mushtaq.

 Know more about Sport360 Application